adamaguilera/bankapi/README.md

     - Generates amount and deposits it to receiver's bank
 - `boolean donate(double amount)`
     - Generates amount and deposits it to all player's banks.
+- `boolean wipe (UUID playerID)`
+    - Removes all recorded data from an account